Newborn Screening Information for Families:

 What is hearing screening?
 Hearing screening checks babies for hearing loss in the range where speech is heard.

 While your baby is calm, your baby's hearing will be checked using one of two methods: Otoacoustic Emissions (OAE) or Automated Auditory Brainstem Response (AABR).
 Both of these methods are painless and are acceptable for screening babies.
 With OAEs, a small rubber tip placed in each ear delivers soft tones and measures the echo that occurs when the ear is functioning normally.
 With AABRs, earphones deliver the test sounds.
-Sensors placed on the baby's head and neck measure the baby's internal response to those sounds.
+Sensors placed on the baby's head and neck measure the baby’s brain response to those sounds.
 For both OAEs and AABRs, a computer measures whether the result is a PASS or REFER (not pass).

 VIDEO: Information about newborn hearing tests